cobobc/milestone_project_2/README.md

     *   This page provides the user with the quiz questions, selection of answers to choose from, and the option to go to the next question, previous question or start the quiz again.
     *   The quiz questions, answers and user interactivity are housed in the .js files and are link the relevant .html files to provide the user with simple interactive pages.
     *   The page design is simple with the quiz being the main and only focus of the page (apart from the navbar and footer).
-This design is calculated - research into other quiz websites on the internet found the actual quiz pages to have images, animations and other text which distract the user from challenge of the quiz.
+This design is calculated - research into other quiz websites on the internet found the actual quiz pages to have images, animations and other text which distract the user from the challenge of the quiz.
 We want the user to have little distraction so they can focus on the questions.
     *   The user must select an answer to be allowed onto the next question - the user is stopped and an alert feature is provided in case the user tries to proceed to the next question without selecting an answer.
 The alert instructs the user to select answer.
     *   After the user has answered their last question, the page will provide them with a their total score in the quiz.